Employers are always impressed by candidates who speak a second language…but what about candidates who know multiple languages?

 “CSS Technical Services is a Contemporary Staffing Solutions company!
 We only focus technical opportunities that are contract and/or direct hire.
-View our job board to see our current career opportunities!”
-Says, Brendan Coghlan, Managing Director, CSS Tec.
+View our job board to see our current career opportunities!” says Sharon Tsao, CMO of Contemporary Staffing Solutions.

 Python is an incredibly popular programming language and has even been ranked as the number one programming language of 2018 by many coders.
 This open-source language seems to be the holy grail of programming languages: it is relatively easy to learn (even for non-programmers) and can be used for practically any kind of software, web, or app development and more.
 Python can also be used for machine learning (developing AI) which is increasingly growing in demand!

 Jobs to look out for: Data engineer, full-stack developers, software engineers, machine learning engineers, data scientists.